adriensalon/bungeegum/README.md

 #### _Launch_

 This library comes with everything needed to create a native window and a hardware accelerated renderer using [SDL2]() and [Diligent Engine]() on the most common platforms, such as Windows, MacOS, Linux, iOS, Android and Emscripten.
-If you want to use this library directly without binding with an existing game/engine, the `staticgui::launch` function starts a window, a renderer, and blocks the thread until the window is closed.
+If you want to use this library directly without binding to an existing game/engine, the `staticgui::launch` function starts a window, a renderer, and blocks the thread until the window is closed.

 ```
 staticgui::launch(my_widget_tree);